 If you’re so inclined, I’d love for you to share it with your audience.

-Thanks for sharing your can’t-find-anywhere-else tips with the community.
+Thanks for publishing your unique tips with the community!

 Ready?
 Lets roll…